 Jessica Mehta experienced success after winning not one, but two national bronze awards for Startup of the Year in 2015.
 Her SEO writing services company, MehtaFor is a small but thriving company and she believes that the same attributes that fed her eating disorder also helped fuel her ambition.

 Per Wickstrom is the president and founder of Best Drug Rehabilitation.
 His rehabilitation center focuses on helping people beat their addiction using holistic and natural methods.
-Wickstrom says he turned to alcohol at a young age, instead of facing his problems head on.
+Wickstrom says he turned to alcohol at a young age, instead of facing his problems head-on.
 Alcohol led to drugs and they became his solution to escape life’s problems, a path so many follow on their way to addiction.
 After rehab saved his life, he turned to a higher calling and opened his own treatment facility which has saved more than 6,000 people to date.

 It seems that celebrities and addiction often go hand-in-hand, or at least the media makes it seem that way.
-The brutal pressure to be perfect, to succeed, to battle criticism, are often too much for some, and alcohol or drugs are an easy method to silence the voices that rage all around them.
+The brutal pressure to be perfect, to succeed, to battle criticism, is often too much for some, and alcohol or drugs are an easy method to silence the voices that rage all around them.
 Although we have read many stories of talented celebrities who took their addiction to its fatal end, many have beat their drug of choice and have soared to new heights within their career.

 Keith Urban – Sober since 2006